 The Sprint Presentation

-The sprint presentation is 15-20 minutes long + 5-10 minutes of Q&A. The goal of the presentation is to brief the audience about your Sprint.
+The sprint presentation is 15 minutes long + 5 minutes of Q&A. The goal of the presentation is to brief the audience about your Sprint, with a focus on results.
 The audience is your classmates and the faculty: we are genuinely interested in your digital innovation and what you learned through your Sprint.